 1: The United States has a major treasure trove of forgotten wonders.
 Jewels from its past that you have to see, personally, for their priceless value to sink in.
 Homes, schools, and workplaces where ideas were born, where creativity was relied upon to put food on the table, and where smartly crafted writing changed the way the nation thought.

 With so many places like this still around, why are they forgotten?
 Sometimes a high ticket price keeps people out.
 Sometimes donations aren’t enough to keep it going.
-And, sometimes, visitors don’t know what to look for, what makes these places so cool.
+And, sometimes, visitors don’t know what to look for, what makes these places so fascinating.

 Over the past few years, we have heard some exciting success stories, such as:

-- A grandfather used it to explain to younger generations of his family the importance of an author who was their ancestor
+- A grandfather used it to explain to younger generations of his family the importance of an author who was their ancestor.

-- Fans of an author promoted the author’s Author Adventures page to raise awareness of their fundraising campaign to save the author’s home
+- Fans of an author promoted the author’s Author Adventures page to raise awareness of their fundraising campaign to save the author’s home.

-- A teacher received a fellowship that enabled her to create her own national literary itinerary using Author Adventures as a guidebook
+- A teacher received a fellowship that enabled her to create her own national literary itinerary using Author Adventures as a guidebook.

-- Parents have commended us after taking their children on some of our trails
+- Parents have commended us after taking their children on some of our trails.

-- A retired editor of a major newspaper donated weeks of professional research to ensure literary landmark coverage of her city
+- A retired editor of a major newspaper donated weeks of professional research to ensure literary landmark coverage of her city.

-- College students from other nations were inspired by Author Adventures to ask how they could expand the idea to their home countries
+- College students from other nations were inspired by Author Adventures to ask how they could expand the idea to their home countries.

 That is our story.
 Hope you enjoy Author Adventures as much as we enjoy bringing it to you!